THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 3

 CIRCUIT - In 2000 the first edition circuit board was marked EC3003 and used four 2N5088 transistors.
 Tone sucking when in bypass mode was a common complaint about EHX pedals, and the "true bypass" fad was beginning around this time, so a true bypass foot switch was added with the EC3003-A revised circuit board later that year.
 The component values appear to be a mix of a late 1970's V2 BMP, with a deeply mid-scooped tone section from one of the early V1 BMP's, and 390Ω emitter resistors in the clipping stages from a Sovtek BMP.
 The 3003-A revision from 2001 was basically the same.
 Previous USA Big Muffs used 1N4148 Silicon diodes, but EHX changed to 1N6263 Silicium Schottky diodes for the reissue in 2000.
 These compress the sound more and make it slightly more trebly, contributing to the different sund of the reissues.
 EHX changed back to 1N4148 by 2008.

 In 2007 the board was changed to a third edition EC3003-B schematic with BC550C transistors, and in 2008 it was changed to a fourth edition EC3003-C schematic, also with BC550C transistors.
 The EC3003-C changed the volume pot to a 500k logarithmic taper pot, though the tone and sustain pots remained 100k linear taper as on previous Big Muffs.
 There were also 3003-D and 3003-E circuit revision between 2008 and 2013.
-The sound is slightly different for each edition.
+Most of these revisions do did not affect the sound much, but there is a big difference between the original 2000 circuit and the version from 2007 and later.

 PACKAGING - These shipped in a wood crate box but later changed to a corrugated cardboard box that matched the style of the old V3-6 Muff boxes, presumably to reduce the manufacturing cost.